Buying or selling a home?

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of receiving your loan application.
-This estimate rests on the loan amount.
-RESPA requirements order that it has to contain all closing costs and fall within a tight range of accuracy, and I'll go over the estimate and let you know if it all looks good.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your application.
+The estimate rests on the loan amount.
+RESPA requirements mandate that it has to contain all closing costs and be within a close range of accuracy, and I'll analyze the estimate and let you know if it all looks permissible.

-Then it's time to close on your house.
-This will most likely happen at a title company or escrow office and will most likely be a smooth and comfortable occasion.
+Then we'll close on your home.
+This will likely take place at a title company or escrow office and should be a smooth and stress-free affair.

 Step 9 – Move in